DrOof/initiate-payment/README.md

 1. Document flows with Plant UML
 2. Complete tests for all scenarios
 3. Persistent initiate payment service with jOOQ
-4. Integrate payments with a payment API ( e.g. Transferwise or Revolut API )
+4. Integrate payments with a payment API ( e.g. with Revolut API )
+5. Authenticate with credentials and hand out signed bearer token